GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

     --address 10.128.0.20
 ```

-**NOTE** ILB will show only instance group healthy at any given point in time.
+**NOTE** ILB will show only one instance group healthy at any given point in time.
 This is ok and by design.
 ![ILB Created](./ILB-Image.png)

 ## Simulating Failover